LiteLettuce/Programthing/README.md

 - ⚡ Fun fact: I've done nothing today

 I've moved from github quite a long time ago.
 I'm posting games on itch.io under the name kevin1e2e
+Edit: this is so off now and looks extremely corny